top of page

 lawn mower engine bolted onto deck

 The engine is mounted to the lawn mower body or deck via engine mounting bolts.
-Ensure that none of these mounting bolts has become broken or the deck material has become cracked.
-The deck is the steel or (sometimes aluminum) housing in which the engine is bolted onto, and where the cutting blade resides in.
-Obviously, the deck's structural integrity not only prevents potential operator injury, but also supports the extremely fast moving blade and vibrating engine.
-To preserve your deck review this post How to Properly Clean Your Lawn Mower Without Causing Damage It outlines the importance of keeping your deck's undercarriage clean and free of grass buildup.
-Failure to do so encourages corrosion and through-rot from ravaging your lawn mower's deck.
+Ensure that none of these mounting bolts are broken or that the deck material has become cracked.
+The deck is the steel or sometimes aluminum housing in which the engine is bolted onto, and where the cutting blade resides.
+Obviously, the deck's structural integrity prevents potential operator injury and supports the extremely fast-moving blade and vibrating engine.

-The components attached to the engine but necessary for it to run include: the carburetor, engine air filter, fuel tank, fuel line, spark plug, throttle linkage, the choke and its linkage, and the governor.
+The components attached to the engine but necessary for it to run include the carburetor, engine air filter, fuel tank, fuel line, spark plug, throttle linkage, the choke and its linkage, and the governor.

 lawn mower engine air filter cover